YichaoOU/easy_prime/docs/content/AWS.rst

 For starter, you can first click ``Examples`` to automatically load input examples for the 4 acceptable formats.

-Sometimes you might experience error (very likely due to incorrect input format), you can click the ``check running status`` button for error messages.
+If you experience error (very likely due to incorrect input format), you can click the ``check running status`` button for error messages.
 Note that it may not be able to capture all kinds of errors.

 .. note:: If you do experience error and everything seems not working, please refresh the browser and start over.
 If the issue is still there, please email us.